symfony-si/symfony-docs-sl/components/stopwatch.rst

 The Stopwatch Component
 =======================

-    Stopwatch component provides a way to profile code.
+    The Stopwatch component provides a way to profile code.

-.. versionadded:: 2.2
-    The Stopwatch Component is new to Symfony 2.2.
-Previously, the ``Stopwatch`` class was located in the ``HttpKernel`` component.

 Installation
 ------------